fexmetrica/fex-metrica/fexSDK/samples/README.md

 **Overall Sentiments**: Evidence of positive, negative, and neutral sentiments.

+The SDK data include directly computed scores for positive, negative and neutral sentiments.
+From Emotient Analytics, you will now get scores that are derived from a combination of positive emotions (Happiness and Surprise), and negative emotions (Sadness, Fear, Anfer, Disgust, and Contempt).

+**Fex-metrica** uses max-pooling to compute aggregate measures for positive, negative and neutral sentiments (**fexc.derivesentiments** described  momentarely).

 ===============

 **Pose**: There are three pose features, all indicating degrees from frontal in a specific plan: